atamborrino/streamee.js/README.md

 ```

 ## API
+All transformers and composers returned by streamee.js are instances of node 1.0+ Stream.

 All transformers (map, filter, collect...) take as first parameter the type in which you want to handle the chunk in the transformation function. ```ee.bin``` is buffer (binary data), ```ee.str``` is string and ```ee.obj``` is an object.
 If a chunk is not
 convertible to the asked type, it will be dropped.